In an age where digital services are omnipresent, security and efficiency in identity verification have never been more crucial.

 - App Permissions: Grant necessary permissions to the app for optimal functionality.

-- Security: Keep your app PIN confidential to prevent unauthorized access.
+- Security: Keep your app PIN confidential to prevent unauthorised access.

 Conclusion